St. Philip's Episcopal Church (Manhattan): Current building

 The present church building was designed by architects Vertner Woodson Tandy and George Washington Foster of the firm Tandy & Foster.
 Both were prominent African-American architects: Tandy was the first African-American architect licensed to practice in New York State and Foster was among the first licensed by the State of New Jersey.
 The church was built in 1910-1911 in the Neo-Gothic style.

 The church was designated as a New York City Landmark in 1993, and was added to the National Register of Historic Places in 2008.

 Parishioners

-Notable parishioners of St. Philip's include, in the 19th century: Thomas Jennings, Thomas Downing, his son George T. Downing, Dr. James McCune Smith, and Alexander Crummell.
-In the 20th century, such political and cultural leaders as professor and public intellectual W. E. B. Du Bois; Thurgood Marshall, NAACP Legal Defense Fund attorney and Supreme Court Justice; and poet and playwright Langston Hughes were also members of the church.
+In the 19th century, notable parishioners included Thomas Jennings, Thomas Downing, his son George T. Downing, Isaiah DeGrasse, Dr. James McCune Smith, and Alexander Crummell.
+Local teacher Susan Elizabeth Frazier was a long-term member, and upon her death other teachers laid a tablet in the church in her honor.

+In the 20th century, members of the church included political and cultural leaders such as professor and public intellectual W. E. B. Du Bois; Thurgood Marshall, NAACP Legal Defense Fund attorney and Supreme Court Justice; and poet and playwright Langston Hughes.